So, last week we celebrated the Savvy Dentist podcast century.

 Or knocked back the chance to cultivate a more enduring connection with someone?

-Working away busily in practice and business, I know how easy it is to do.
+Working away busily in dental practice and business, I know how easy it is to do.

 What the Savvy Dentist podcast has taught me is those connections will pay dividends many times over.

 Thanks to the Savvy Dentist podcast, the discipline of reaching out to guests and having a conversation has been richly rewarding.